 It is usually explained as the ability to match one object to one corresponding number or object(s), and, of course, counting.
 We count throughout the day.
 When walking we talk about how we have two legs and dogs have four legs.
 We count while singing “Five Little Monkeys” at circle, and climbing stairs to the music room.
 We count cars that drive by while on neighborhood walks.
 While sitting together on the couch we count fingers and toes (touching each of them).

 Another math concept is sorting.

-Children learn many math skills long before they are ready for the basics of addition and subtraction.
-One of these skills is the ability to sort objects.
-When they sort, children group things that belong together in some way.
+Children quickly begin to sort familiar adults from unfamiliar adults.
+Later this leads to the ability to sort objects.
+When they sort, children group things that in some way belong together.
 We have offered activities in the classroom that allow opportunities to sort objects, shapes, and colors.
-When we clean up the block area children can sort by shape and size.
-The farm animals go in one basket and the legos in another basket, and so on.
+When we clean up the block area, children can sort by shape and size.
+The farm animals go in one basket and the Legos in another basket, and so on.

 Math is all around us.
 We offer math words, math concepts, and experiences to deepen your children’s understanding of math concepts.